qemu/qemu/docs/system/target-arm.rst

 Board-specific documentation
 ============================

-Unfortunately many of the Arm boards QEMU supports are currently undocumented; you can get a complete list by running ``qemu-system-aarch64 --machine help``.

 ..
    This table of contents should be kept sorted alphabetically by the title text of each file, which isn't the same ordering